informatics-isi-edu/hatrac/REST-API.md

     Host: authority_name
     Content-Type: application/json

-    {"chunk_bytes": K,
+    {"chunk-bytes": K,
-     "total_bytes": N,
+     "content-length": N,
-     "content_type": "content_type",
+     "content-type": "content_type",
-     "content_md5": "hash_value"}
+     "content-md5": "hash_value",
+	 "content-sha256": "hash_value",
+	 "content-disposition": "disposition"}

-where the JSON attributes `chunk-bytes` and `total-bytes` are mandatory to describe the shape of the data upload, while `content-type` and `content-md5` are optional and have the same meaning as if passed as headers in a simple PUT object operation.
+where the JSON attributes `chunk-bytes` and `content-length` are mandatory to describe the shape of the data upload, while `content-type`, `content-disposition`, `content-md5`, and `content-sha256` are optional and provide additional metadata for the completed object, with the same semantics as if the object had been created as a simple object (without the upload job API) and those same fields had been provided as HTTP PUT request headers.
+For backwards compatibility, these JSON attribute names are also supported as
+aliases:

+- `chunk_bytes`: deprecated alias for `chunk-length`
+- `total_bytes`: deprecated alias for `content-length`
+- `content_md5`: deprecated alias for `content-md5`

 for which the successful response is: